jwalton/winston-format-debug/README.md

 ### processName

 The name of the process.
 If not specified, `winston-format-debugger` will attempt to figure this out from `process.argv`.
+If specified as an empty string, the process name will be hidden in the output.

 ### levels